General Dentistry Williamsburg, VA

 The Importance of Preventive Dental Care

-Regular teeth cleanings play a big role in this preventive approach.
-Dental cleanings are not simply to help patients keep their smiles looking bright; they remove plaque and tartar buildup that your toothbrush cannot reach.
 A highly trained dental hygienist will clean your teeth twice a year.
 A dental cleaning is just as important as brushing and flossing every day.
-This treatment significantly lowers your risk of cavities, periodontal disease, oral infection, and other oral health problems.
+This treatment significantly reduces your risk of cavities, periodontal disease, oral infections, and other oral health issues.

-Your dentist will also closely examine your teeth, gums, and bite at your preventive appointments.
-This is a vital step in detecting the early signs of dental issues.
-Early detection allows our dentists to provide less invasive treatments.
 Diagnosing any dental issue early will also save you money in the long run.
 A simple dental filling can fix a cavity before it progresses into major tooth damage or a root canal.
-Scaling and root planing can eliminate gum disease before it progresses into periodontitis, an advanced gum disease often leading to permanent damage.
+Scaling and root planing can help eliminate gum disease before it progresses into periodontitis.
+This is a more advanced form of gum disease that often leads to permanent damage.

 Preventive dental care is essential to sustaining your oral health.
-We recommend seeing you every six months when it becomes our job to ensure your teeth and gums are healthy.
+We recommend seeing you every six months, when it becomes our job to ensure your teeth and gums are healthy.
 You also contribute to good overall health when you prioritize your oral health.
 Most dental issues can progress and lead to various systemic health issues, such as stroke, diabetes, or heart disease.

 What to Expect at Your Routine Dentist Appointments